ibisba/knowledgebook/content/project_management/project_registration/_index.en.md

 <h2>Step1:</h2>

-Go to https://hub.ibisba.eu and click **Log in** to sign into your account
+Go to https://hub.ibisba.eu and click **"Log in"** to sign into your account

 ![](Picture1.png)